IsaqueFagundes/ReadMeFagundes/README.md

 LinkedIn: www.linkedin.com/in/isaque-santos-fagundes-207249238

-- ⚡ Fun fact: Currently at the episode 1086 of One Piece.

 <!---
 oiChuva/oiChuva is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.